Lung cancer screening

 Benefits of lung cancer screening

-Lung cancer is the most common form of cancer.
-It impacts both men and women and is the leading cause of cancer deaths, killing more people each year than breast, colon and prostate cancers combined.
+Lung cancer impacts men and women and is the leading cause of cancer deaths, killing more people each year than breast, colon and prostate cancers combined.
 Cigarette smoking is the most significant risk factor for lung cancer.
 The number of cigarettes you smoke per day and the age at which you began smoking impact your level of risk.
 Exposure to high levels of pollution, radiation and asbestos may also increase your risk of developing lung cancer, along with your family history.

 Early lung cancer generally doesn’t cause symptoms, which makes detection difficult.
 The majority of lung cancers are found only after the disease has spread, making it challenging to treat.
 CT scans can identify nodules, or extra masses of cells growing on the lungs, which may be an indication of early lung cancer.
 Not all nodules are cancer.
 If any are found, additional tests can be performed following consultation with a primary care provider and a pulmonologist.